Team2168/2018_Offseason_Project/README.md

 2. Python dash (if it installed) will open if "default" dashboard is selected from drivestation menu
 3. If smartdashboard doesn't update, but you have robot comms, in smart dash preferences toggle "use mDNS" until it does.

+#Repository Guidelines
+##Branches
+Our repository and workflow loosely follows the gitflow workflow.
+This workflow is simple and is one of the most popular workflows when using git with a large number of developers.
+More info: https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow
+- The master branch contains code that is known-working, has been tested, and can be deployed to a competition ready robot.
+- The develop branch is our sandbox for integrating and testing new features and fixing problems.
+This isi the latests and greatest code, but it may have problems and needs to be checked out on the robot before being pushed into master.
+- Everything else is lumpped under feature/bugfix branches.
+When we need to add new capabilities, start by branching the latest code  in the develop branch.

+## Checklist for committing/pushing code
+- Commit often and create detailed log messages that describe what and why you're making a change.
+Be specific.
+- Review the changes you make before pushsing them.
+You should look through all the files being added/modified/removed before you commit.
+- Always verify your code compiles before pushing to the repo.
+There shouldn't be any red-underlined text in your commits.
+Use the build button (Green triangle) at the top of eclipse to verify a build completes without error.
+- Push your changes into a branch with a name that identifies what feature it is adding or problem it is addressing in the code.
+- NEver push to the master branch
+- After pushing your changes to the repo, verify you can see your changes in GitHub from a web browser.

 #Robot Design
 ## Subsystems